Iceland in Winter or Summer? A detailed analysis of the best time to visit Iceland

 - Skiing, snowmobiling and other winter sports activities are obviously only possible in winter.
 Iceland is famous for its pristine Heliskiing spots!

-- Soaking away in the famous Icelandic geothermal pools (like the Blue Lagoon) seems to be so much more rewarding after a cold day outside!
+- Soaking away in the famous Icelandic geothermal pools and hot springs (like the Blue Lagoon) seems to be so much more rewarding after a cold day outside!

 But please don’t forget that a lot of roads are blocked in winter.
 So, there are quite a lot of regions (especially the highlands) that are only accessible with special vehicles and trained drivers.
 There are not that many people living high up in the north and it is just not feasible to clear all the roads.
 This means that any Iceland itinerary for winter should rather stick to the southern part, as it will be considerably harder to reach places like Akureyri from Reykjavik.